For a greater culture of equality between women and men

 Professional and personal life

 Telecommuting, assistance with family vacations, support for cultural and sporting activities, childcare solutions... the UM has long been involved in a policy of reconciling professional and personal life.
 This policy is not exclusively reserved for women, but it does benefit them.
-The number of crèche cribs reserved will be further extended to reach twenty by 2021 - the size of a small structure - and the situation of pregnant women and people on parental leave will be made more secure, notably by involving human resources correspondents at their side.
+The number of crèche cribs reserved will be further extended to reach twenty by 2021 - the size of a small structure - and the situation of pregnant women and those on parental leave will be made more secure, notably by involving human resources correspondents at their side.